nonomal/Fail2Ban-Report/Docs/Setup-Instructions.md

 * Store only **bcrypt-hashed passwords**, never plain text.
   You can use the built-in Apache `htpasswd` tool (recommended) or an external generator (e.g. [bcrypt generator](https://suble.net/htpasswd.php)).

+> Note, that you need your Sync Clients to allow access via IP also to get over password restrictions

 ---

 ### Option B: IP Restriction